Have you got an awesome picture of a Man with a Cat?

 Who?The Man with a Cat is James Barlow.
 The Cat is Perkin Warbeck.
 Over the course of the twenty first century, I (that is, James) have transitioned from a cog in the wheels of the corporate world to an edgy, arty, creative type.
 Sometimes I even stay up after midnight, and drink a shandy.
 In the course of this transformation, I obtained the aforementioned cat who accompanies me on my travels.
 Apart from having no money and many scratches, I am very satisfied with this lifestyle.

-I have a long list of books, all public domain and mostly written in the 19th century, that I treat as my personal canon and I'm going to adapt them into properly narrated audio books.
-My approach to the task is to find three classic works that cover a topic of interest, and fold some of the individual chapters together to make a coherent and engaging story, with language updated for the modern reader.
-I'm not quite an author, but I'm not quite an editor either.
-I'd describe myself as a "Book Jockey", if that wasn't painfully unhip.
+I have a long list of books, all public domain and mostly written in the 19th century, that I treat as my personal canon.
+I adapt them into properly narrated audio books.
+My approach to the task is to find a few classic works that cover a topic of interest, fold some of the individual chapters together to make a coherent and engaging story, and update languages and references for the modern reader.

 The Full [Man] BiographyJames Barlow is a jack of all trades, and master of none.
 Well, maybe some.
 James doesn’t normally talk in the third person, but understands that it is the traditional grammatical style for biographical notes.
 James provides Voice Overs and Narration for a variety of purposes.
 If you need a voiceover job done quick,you can find him on Voicebunny.